Nginika/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type prints the type of file iamafile is 11-lists lists all in current parent and root directories 10-back navigates to the previous directory
+14-copy_html copies html files from pwd to parent directory like update 13-symbolic_link creates a symlink to binls named ls 12-file_type prints the type of file iamafile is 11-lists lists all in current parent and root directories 10-back navigates to the previous directory